Published work that supports commercial coffee decisions

 World of Coffee Geneva — Conference Abstract Submission

-Enrique Zueco — AIXC Research / Coffee Science Lab
+Enrique Zueco — AIxCBio Research / Coffee Science Lab

 2026 · World of Coffee, Geneva · Abstract